☆ Celebs ☆

 In the celebrity-obsessed world in which we live, you’d be forgiven to think that there are only two camps one can belong to: “Celebrity” and “Civilian”.
 Cynics will say that those who belong to the former will only consider mixing with the latter if there’s something in it for them, like getting their hands on irresistible freebies, furthering their career or simply seeking some sort of gratification best left to one’s imagination.

 While on camera, it is paramount for the mega-famous to display a warm, humble, friendly and down-to-earth personality, as standard media training dictates.
+Lingering smiles and forced laughter also prove popular with the public.
 The rest of the time, fingers can in fact point towards rampant arrogance, egomania or megalomania.